Inductive Subgraph Embedding for Link Prediction: Conclusion

 \section{Conclusion}

 Graph representation learning for link is relatively less studied and less understood.
-In this paper, we study the ``subgraph2link'' mechanism and propose a self-supervised framework for learning link representations by contrasting encodings from different view of subgraphs centered on links.
-Meanwhile, we introduce two novel augmentation techniques which are capable of characterizing node correlation.
-Experiments conducted on five datasets demonstrate that our framework can achieve new state-of-the-art in link prediction on benchmark datasets, and have satisfactory prediction performance, prominent advantages in training speed and memory consumption on large-scale datasets.
+In this paper, we study the ``subgraph2link'' patern and propose an end-to-end joint learning framework for learning link representations by contrasting encodings from different view of subgraphs centered on links.
+Experiments conducted on five datasets demonstrate that our framework can achieve new SOTA performance in link prediction, and have satisfactory scalability on large-scale datasets.